 Your food staples will also fluctuate depending on what community you live in.

 To get an idea of food prices, check on the basis.
-A loaf of bread will run $2.24 around the city.
-A gallon of milk will cost $2.92 and a dozen eggs $1.99.
+A loaf of bread will run $2.25 around the city, a gallon of milk will cost $3.01, and a dozen eggs will cost you $1.89.

-Areas like Downtown Houston are known as a “food desert” where big grocers are not readily available.
+Downtown Houston is known as a “food desert,” as big grocers are not readily available.
 Plan to spend more on grocery delivery or to make a run to a nearby neighborhood.